mishraapoorva/AWSDataPipeline/README.md

 > - Used Lambda Layer for importing pandas, boto3 packages

 ### Part 4: Infrastructure as Code & Data Pipeline with AWS CloudFormation
-> - Create a neat, little stack using yaml template to define the resources Using CloudFormation <br />
+> - Create a neat, little stack using yaml template to define the resources using CloudFormation <br />
-> - This folder consists of the sourcingScript.yaml file
+> - This folder consists of the cloudFormation.yaml file
 >